CRYPT0GRAPH/TakeHomeSample/README.md

 ## Follow-Up Question
  Accounting has approved this business proccess but feels that generating the CSV file and running the application can be fully automated.
 What questions would you ask Accounting?
 What changes and/or technologies would you use to accomplish this?
+What technologies could you use to make this information more visually appealing?